 Some tips for these traps:

-- Please be careful not to leave traps anywhere that other unsuspecting animals could get to them, such as your dog or the neighborhood cat.
+• Do not leave traps anywhere that other unsuspecting animals could get to them, such as your dog or the neighborhood cat.
+You especially don’t want your backyard chickens to have access to the traps.
 We usually block off the traps leaving only a small space for a rodent to get through.

 Another downside to poison is that over the years rats have developed immunity to many poisons, and others they’ve just learned not to eat it.
 This means you’ll have to frequently change the type of poison as one won’t work for long.